We recently moved to the Sunshine Coast in Queensland and are fortunate to live a mere ten minutes from the delightful coastal town of Mooloolaba.

 However, you absolutely must checkout Maleny which is my favourite hinterland town.
 Maleny’s botanical gardens are a must visit for some beautiful views over the Glasshouse mountains and the coastline.

 Bird World is also fantastic if you like birds.
-Be sure to head to Tiffany’s for a high tea with a view and visit the Maleny dairy if you’d like to pick up some cheeses.
+Be sure to head to Tiffany’s for a high tea with a view and visit the Maleny dairy if you’d like to pick up some produces.

 There are many beautiful towns in the hinterland and Montville is also a magnificent spot full of art galleries, quaint little shops, and fantastic eateries.